15 Secret Disney Theme Park Perks Even Hardcore Disney Fans Don't Know

 One of Disney's most generous discounts is the one time a year it offers its Disney Free Dining promotion.
 The value of the promotion depends on which level resort you're staying at, but at the very least, you can expect a free quick-service dining plan (which gives you credits to use at counter-service locations; not table-service meals), with the option to upgrade to the Disney Regular Dining Plan, which involves pre-paid meals at more than 50 restaurants for $22 per adult and $4 per child, according to WDW Prep School.
 (That plan typically costs $75 per adult and $27 per child.)

-In 2019, the free dining plan will be offered for those checking in between July 5 and September 30.
+In 2020, the free dining plan will be offered for those checking in between June 27 and September 8 (blackout dates apply).
 And since there is only a limited quantity of these free dining plans available, you'll need to be one of the first ones to book.
 That means following every Disney social media account and every Disney blogger to get the inside scoop on when this coveted deal goes live.
-In 2019, the deal went up on January 2 at 5:30 a.m.

 You can enjoy a free campfire celebration every night at more than two dozen Disney Resort hotels.